Commitments

 How it works

-Commitments are uploaded at the organization level using a script (Committed Use Discounts for GCP, RIs, and Savings Plans for AWS, Azure Reservations).
+Commitments are imported at the organization level.
+For AWS and GCP, you can import commitments using either Cloud Connect or the commitments import script.
+For Azure, use the commitments import script.
 One CUD, Reserved Instance, or Savings Plan in the user's cloud account equals one commitment in the Cast AI platform.

-For AWS and Azure, the import workflow includes an auto-enablement option (selected by default) that automatically enables newly imported commitments for autoscaler usage and assigns them to all clusters.
+For AWS, Azure, and GCP, the import workflow includes an auto-enablement option (selected by default) that automatically enables newly imported commitments for autoscaler usage and assigns them to all clusters.
 This ensures immediate utilization without requiring manual activation.
-For GCP, or if you disable auto-enablement during import, commitments must be manually enabled and assigned.
+You can disable this option if you prefer to manually enable and assign commitments after import.

-Once uploaded, commitments can be managed in the following way:
+Once imported, commitments can be managed in the following way:

 - Enabled—When a commitment is assigned to a cluster but is disabled, it will not be actively utilized in the autoscaling.